Sai-Nithin-Sangekari/DISCOURSE-CONNECTIVE-MARKER-TOOL/parser_dependency_processing/Readme.md

 - "consolidated_parser_output.txt" - All the intermediate parser outputs are appended in this file

 ## Prerequisite -
-- The isc tagger should be set up in the same project
+- The isc parser should be set up in the same project
 - Update the file paths in CONSTANTS.py as per your directory

 ## Steps of execution -